 A shunt generator is one where the field winding and armature winding are in parallel.

-Unlike the series-wound generator, current in the field windings is not part of the load current.
+Unlike the series-wound generator, the current in the field windings is not part of the load current.
 However, there is still a loading effect on a DC shunt generator.

 When the output current increases, more voltage is dropped across the resistance of the armature coil, causing the output to decrease.
-Another effect that reduces the output is called armature reaction.
+Another effect that reduces the output is called the armature reaction.